Fall: Oct 20, 2020

 Small Grants ~ up to $5,000 (or $3,000 per school)

-NEF’s Small Grants support programs that are smaller in scope and are not required to provide broad and lasting impact.
+NEF’s Small Grants support programs that are smaller in scope.
+These grants are not required to have a broad and lasting impact.
 They are typically one-time programs that can benefit multiple schools, an entire school, or a specific population within the system.

 In addition to standard Small Grants, NEF also offers two specialized types of Small Grants: